This is a prerelease version.

 });

-When you now try the application, you can see the response contains an additional field named requestId and its value increments for every request.
+Now, when you try the application, you can see the response contains an additional field named requestId and its value increments for every request.

 $ http PUT localhost:8888 message="Hello world"